- How do I know I am covered by TUGSA?

 How do I know I am covered by TUGSA?

 According to the bargaining unit definition, if you are hired as a teaching assistant or a research assistant (who does not declare academic benefit), then you are considered a part of the TUGSA bargaining unit.
 As a TUGSA bargaining unit member, the terms and conditions of your employment are set forth in the TUGSA contract.
 You are also afforded all the rights and privileges given to public employees protected under a collective bargaining agreement in the state of Pennsylvania.
 Within 30 days of each semester, the University must send TUGSA a bargaining unit list.
 In order to find out or verify that you are on this list, call the TUGSA office at 215-587-6786.
 Being covered under the TUGSA collective bargaining agreement does not automatically mean that you are a TUGSA member.
-In order to be a TUGSA member, you must complete a TUGSA membership and dues authorization form.
+In order to be a TUGSA member, you must complete a TUGSA membership and dues authorization form, which you can do HERE.

 Back to top